The Financial Conduct Authority: How It Functions And How Best To Respond To It

 The FCA’s Proactive Approach

 The FCA’s desire to be more proactive than reactive has seen it adopt an intelligence-driven, data-led approach.
 This involves investigating information arising from complaints made by consumers and other companies, whistle-blowers, regulatory filings and other regulators.
 It is looking to take a robust approach to its supervision of financial markets and exchanges.
-The increased reporting of transactions resulting from the introduction of the second Markets in Financial Instruments Directive (MiFID ll) in January 2018 means the FCA now processes 30 million transaction reports each day – given it a far more in-depth data base of intelligence for bringing enforcement cases for market abuse.
+The increased reporting of transactions resulting from the introduction of the second Markets in Financial Instruments Directive (MiFID ll) in January 2018 means the FCA now processes 30 million transaction reports each day – giving it a far more in-depth data base of intelligence for bringing enforcement cases for market abuse.

 Its previous reliance on its regulatory powers to fine firms for failures under FCA rules seems to have been abandoned, although time will tell just how often it uses its criminal powers – and what deterrent effect this may have.
 But those working in the areas supervised by the FCA must be aware that it is looking to be a more forceful organisation.
-Its 2018-19 Plan talks of making increased collaboration with law enforcement agencies and other organisations a priority.
-The Plan also outlines the FCA’s wish to determine how “new technology can be used more effectively to fight financial crime”.
+Its 2018-19 Plan talked of making increased collaboration with law enforcement agencies and other organisations a priority.
+The Plan also outlined the FCA’s wish to determine how “new technology can be used more effectively to fight financial crime”.
 A similar enthusiasm for new technology and closer cooperation has been expressed by the Serious Fraud Office (SFO).
 It is possible, therefore, that the FCA may well be working closer with other agencies and be more “high tech’’ in the very near future.

 Such developments make it more important than ever that those facing an FCA investigation can respond in exactly the right way at the right time.